mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_5_converted.md

 text:     **Deploy** and **Ability** 1: Gain a copy of a random spell from your opponent's hand.

 name:     Moebius<br>
-text:     At the start of your turn, fully heal this minion and switch its ⚔️ and ❤️.
+text:     At the start of your turn, fully heal this minion and swap its ⚔️ and ❤️.

 name:     Night Watcher<br>
 text:     **Forcefield**<br>